WMIX (AM)

-WMIX (940 kHz) is a commercial radio station licensed to Mount Vernon, Illinois.
-It is owned by Withers Broadcasting with the broadcast license held by the Withers Broadcasting Company of Illinois, LLC.
-The studios and offices are on Withers Drive.
-WMIX 940 airs a soft oldies and adult standards radio format.
-Most programming comes from Westwood One's "America's Best Music" service.
+WMIX (940 kHz) is a commercial radio station licensed to Mount Vernon, Illinois, United States.
+Owned by Withers Broadcasting, WMIX airs a soft oldies and adult standards format, with programming coming from Westwood One's "America's Best Music" service.
 It also broadcasts live football and basketball games from Mt.
 Vernon Township High School.
+The studios and offices are located on Withers Drive.

-WMIX is a Class B station.
-By day it is powered at 5,000 watts.
-But 940 AM is a Canadian and Mexican clear channel frequency.
-So at night, to avoid interference with other stations, WMIX reduces power to 1,500 watts and uses a directional antenna with a five-tower array.
-Programming is also heard on two FM translators, at 96.5 MHz in Mt.
+WMIX is also heard on two FM translators, at 96.5 MHz in Mt.
 Vernon and 93.7 in Fairfield.